susMdT/secondsite.github.io/HackTheBox.md

     <div style="display: inline-block; text-align: left; height: 0px">
       A list of my completed HackTheBox boxes.
 I will also have my writeups/walkthroughs for retired ones.
 Ordered by difficulty first, then name.
       <br/>
-      *Writeups probalby won't be created for a while since I am grinding CPTC practice and OSCP.*
+      <i>Writeups probably won't be created for a while since I am grinding CPTC practice and OSCP.</p>
     </div>
 </div>
 <br />